None of us set out to live a life we can’t afford.

 Are you too busy to mow your lawn, clean your house, wash your car, or paint your nails?

-Some expenses are unavoidable (like daycare and car repair) but a person who is in debt can’t afford to spend money on skills they already have.
+Some expenses are unavoidable but a person who is in debt can’t afford to spend money on skills they already have.

-Instead of paying someone else to do a job for you, try doing it yourself and putting that money something else.
+Instead of paying someone else to do a job for you, try doing it yourself.
+This is one of the easiest tweaks to make when you’ve been living beyond your means.

 15 | You Spend Your Paycheck Right Away